ILyaKN1979/Disaster_Response_Pipeline/README.md

-# The project - "Disaster Response Classification Application"
+# The project - "Disaster Response Classification"

 ### Table of Contents